-Myelin is an insulating layer that forms around nerves, including those in the brain and spinal cord.
+Myelin is an insulating layer, or sheath that forms around nerves, including those in the brain and spinal cord.
 It is made up of protein and fatty substances.

-The purpose of the myelin sheath is to allow impulses to transmit quickly and efficiently along the nerve cells.
-If myelin is damaged, the impulses slow down.
+This myelin sheath allows electrical impulses to transmit quickly and efficiently along the nerve cells.
+If myelin is damaged, these impulses slow down.
 This can cause diseases such as multiple sclerosis.

 Multiple sclerosis is an autoimmune disease that affects the brain and spinal cord (central nervous system).

 Calabresi PA.
 Multiple sclerosis and demyelinating conditions of the central nervous system.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 411.

 Dorland's Online Medical Dictionary.
 Available at: www.dorlands.com//def.jsp?id=100069346.
 Accessed June 3, 2015.

 Myelin is the layer that forms around nerve cells.
 Its purpose is to speed the transmission of impulses along nerve cells.

 Review Date: 6/1/2015